jappeace/jappeaceApplication/content/authentication-in-reflex.md

 This is a bit more secure in that we won't trust someone's login forever.

+XSRF settings are set to use the names from the Common XSRF module.
+This ensures the requests from the frontend use the same names as servant-auth expects.

 ```haskell
 authenticatedServer :: ApiSettings -> AuthResult User -> Server AuthAPI
 authenticatedServer settings (Authenticated user) =
     (pure user :<|> pure users :<|> messages (connection settings))
 authenticatedServer _ _ = throwAll err401 -- unauthorized
 ```
-The authenticated server handles the endpoints for the authenticated API.
+The `authenticatedServer` handles the endpoints for the authenticated API.
 The only new one is `getMe`, which just returns the authenticated user (from the JWT).
-All authetnicated endpoints now have access to the user who was authenticated.
+All authenticated endpoints now have access to the user who was authenticated.
 This user is just decoded from the JWT.

+We get an `AuthResult` from servant-auth-server to work with.
+If the user is authenticated, we give access to the API, if not we returning a 401 status code is something that we do manually.
+This means the 401 response is not mandatory.

 ```haskell
 server :: ApiSettings -> FilePath -> Server Webservice